zkorum/legal/README.md

 To delete the account:
 - logged-in user who have verified their passport with RariMe must regenerate a proof, containing only the nullifier (no nationality or sex)
-- otherwise, a normal confirmation is sufficient
+- logged-in user who have verified only their phone number must re-verify their phone number to confirm deletion their account

-Upon deletion of the account:
+Upon the user confirming the deletion of their account:
-- the account is marked to be deleted
+- the account is marked to be deleted in 15 days
+- the user is shown the text: "Your account is set to be permanently deleted in 15 days.
+Log back in at any time before this period to restore your account and cancel the deletion action."
-- this action will trigger the future deletion all the user data, with the following exception (these data will never be deleted):
+- this action will trigger the future deletion all the user data including conversations, opinions, replies, reactions, upvotes/downvotes, agree/disagrees, claps, flags, reports and the corresponding proofs, with the following exceptions (these data will never be deleted):
-    - the IDs for the user-generated opinion/conversation/replies will be kept so that it will not be re-used and it will show an appropriate message when clicking on the dead link.
+    - the IDs of the user-generated content (opinion/conversation/replies/flags/reports/etc) will be kept so that it will not be re-used and it will show an appropriate message when clicking on the dead link.
 It is also useful to allow users to search by ID and audit our platform.
+It is also useful to make sure the UX is smooth for other members of the community that had reacted to the deleted account data.
+    - the UUID will be kept so that it won't be reused
+    - the history of all the did:keys (public key) by the specific accounts, with the UCAN binding all the did:keys together
-    - the UCAN (signed data with device public key) corresponding to the HTTP request demanding to delete the a given account
+    - the UCAN (signed data with device public key) corresponding to the HTTP request demanding to delete the given account identified by a UUID, counter-signed by our own server.
-    - if users had verified their passport, the ZKP from RariMe that is bound to the device key.
-In this case the ZKP only contains the nullifier and the device key, not the sex/nationality.
+    - if users had verified their passport, the ZKP from RariMe that is bound to the device key demanding the deletion of the account.
+In this case, the ZKP only contains the nullifier and the device key, not the sex/nationality.
     - if users had verified their passport, the UCAN where the device key signs the ZKP from RariMe
 - this is necessary to prove to third-party auditors that Agora did not censor specific accounts/data, we simply deleted the content as requested by the user.

 In practice, undo/delete:
 - only mark the item as deleted but do not delete it immediately, for security reasons

-There is an automated cron job that's running every day and which actually delete data from the database upon verifying that the flag "deleted" is up.
+There is an automated cron job that's running every day and which actually delete data from the database upon verifying that the flag "deleted" is up (for at least 15 days if it's an account deletion, or immediately for other specific deletion requests).

 Note on proofs (or data in the future) that were already broadcast to infrastructure we do not control (Nostr or Waku p2p network):
 - we will broadcast the proofs that the user wants to delete the account/data